eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

     export ROS_DISCOVERY_SERVER="127.0.0.1:11811"
     ros2 run demo_nodes_cpp listener --ros-args --remap __node:=listener

-We will see how several backup files are created in the path we have run the server.
+Several backup files are created in the path the server has run.
-Two ``SQLite`` files and two ``json`` files that contains the information required to raise a new server in case of failure, avoiding the whole discovery process to happen again.
+Two ``SQLite`` files and two ``json`` files that contains the information required to raise a new server in case of failure, avoiding the whole discovery process to happen again and without losing information.

 Discovery partitions